andikleen/pmu-tools/README.md

   --verbose, -v         Print all results even when below threshold or
                         exceeding boundaries.
 Note this can result in bogus values, as the TopDown methodology relies on thresholds to correctly characterize workloads.
+Values
+                        not crossing threshold are marked with <.
   --csv CSV, -x CSV     Enable CSV mode with specified delimeter --output OUTPUT, -o OUTPUT
                         Set output file